 4. Get a Job

 For longer-term engagement, you can go to disability.gov to see if you are the right match for some of the jobs posted there.
-You sure that your physical condition would not get in the way of performing your choice work.

 National Telecommuting Institute, Inc. specializes in matching home-based jobs for disabled people.
 You can consider registering with them for any feasible work.

 There are also many part-time jobs that you can manage comfortably in spite of your condition.

 5. Small Side Business